CIIED-IIC/E-Cell-Website-V2/README.md

 2. Add all council members in team page
 3. Add Past success stories (home page)

+## To refine:
+1. CSS - re-structure css so that footer and navbar are in seperate file and can be reused. currently linking multiple sheets can induce conflicting styles (linking index.css + tedx-style.css).

+2. TedX red in the tedX page.
+Interchange TEDx to red and bits to white in the tedx.html hero section.

+3. Maybe replace all TedX texts (navbar etc) with actual transparent logo

 ## to start

 1. rest of the pages lol